You must have a HMO licence if you rent out property shared by 3 or more people who are not related to each other.

 The committee will decide some cases based on the application form.

-The committee can hold a hearing about a license, and may do so if there are lots of objections.
+The committee can hold a hearing about a licence, and may do so if there are lots of objections.
 The council will invite you to any hearing.

 What happens if the council refuses a HMO application?